 Explore the classical medieval village

 The most popular villages to visit are Bungmati, situated to the south of Kathmandu.
-The village is also considered as a home to one of the most significant Machendranath, “the God of Rain and compassion” and well-known for the number of master woodcarvers and sculpture maker.
+The village is also considered a home to one of the most significant Machendranath, “the God of Rain and compassion” and is well-known for the number of master woodcarvers and sculpture makers.
 As you walk the streets of Bungamati, you can see an abundance of wood crafts and sculptures which might be ideal for a souvenir.

 Nepal has several options for adventure sports.
-Adventures in Nepal are innumerable from bungee jump to paragliding.
+Adventures in Nepal are innumerable from bungee jumping to paragliding.
 Adventure sports provide a fantastic experience of terrains, beautiful vistas, and delightful nature.
 Skydiving, zip flying, thermal paragliding, par hawking, ultra-light, bungee, and white-water rafting are some of the adventure sports you can indulge in while in Nepal for an unforgettable and exhilarating experience.

 Explore the World Heritage Sites

 Bhaktapur, a famous city situated about 20 km east of Kathmandu, is the most medieval city in Nepal.
 Also regarded as the city of devotees, Bhaktapur is Nepal’s Cultural Gem too.
-The city is famous for pagoda-style architecture, the vibrant market, lively people and marvelous ancient You can witness its rich culture, ancient temples, and fine wood, metal, and stone artwork.
-The perfect way to explore Bhaktapur is to stroll through its narrow cobblestone alley and to immerse in the culture.
-The stunning courtyards, the carved windows, those small wooden doors, small narrow alleyways will display you an entirely new facet of Kathmandu.
+The city is famous for pagoda-style architecture, the vibrant market, lively people, and marvelous ancient You can witness its rich culture, ancient temples, and fine wood, metal, and stone artwork.
+The perfect way to explore Bhaktapur is to stroll through its narrow cobblestone alley and immerse in the culture.
+The stunning courtyards, the carved windows, those small wooden doors, and small narrow alleyways will display you an entirely new facet of Kathmandu.
 Apart from its distinct history, this town is also popular for a special kind of curd called juju dau, or ‘king curd’ in English.
-Not found everyplace in Nepal, this creamy sweet custard-like curd is something you have to try in Bhaktapur.
+Not found every place in Nepal, this creamy sweet custard-like curd is something you have to try in Bhaktapur.

 Patan one of the largest city in Nepal is typically well known for its historical and cultural aspects.
 Also regarded as Yala in Nepali Bhasa (Newari language), Patan has been an epic center of craftsmanship since medieval Nepal.
 Along with its tradition of arts and crafts, Patan is affluent in cultural heritage.
-What makes Patan so exceptional is that its history dates all the way back to the year 250 BC, when the corners of the old town were marked by spectacular finest collection of temples, palaces, and stupas.
+What makes Patan so exceptional is that its history dates all the way back to the year 250 BC, when the corners of the old town were marked by the spectacular finest collection of temples, palaces, and stupas.

-The birthplace of Lord Buddha in Lumbini, one of UNESCO World Heritage Sites is the abode of peace and an ultimate pilgrimage to the devotees and peace lovers from around the world.
+The birthplace of Lord Buddha in Lumbini, one of the UNESCO World Heritage Sites is the abode of peace and an ultimate pilgrimage to the devotees and peace lovers from around the world.
 They visit Lumbini to pay homage to Lord Buddha and observe the sanctity and shrines that are associated with Lord Sakyamuni Buddha, Buddhism, and peace.
 Pilgrimage to the holy Buddhist heritage sites includes Lumbini, Kudan, Gotihawa, Nihlihawa, Tilaurakot, Ramagrama, and Devadaha.

-Visitors can participate in the short to long meditation, yoga and spiritual courses offered at several national and international monasteries situated in the vicinity of the Sacred Garden, ancient Nyigrodharama (Kudan), Bhawanipur and Ramagrama, the only stupa comprising the holy body relics of Lord Buddha.
+Visitors can participate in the short to long meditation, yoga, and spiritual courses offered at several national and international monasteries situated in the vicinity of the Sacred Garden, ancient Nyigrodharama (Kudan), Bhawanipur, and Ramagrama, the only stupa comprising the holy body relics of Lord Buddha.

 Read the following article for a fuller list World Heritage Sites in Nepal